kekgan/Video-Games-Sales-Analysis/README.md

 For this Mini-project, we will use data and variables in the form of the Genre, Publisher and Platform of a video game, to predict the correlation and pattern in Global Sales for the game.

 #### 1.2) Our Dataset:
 The dataset we have chosen to use for this Mini-Project is "[Video Game Sales](https://www.kaggle.com/datasets/gregorut/videogamesales)" by Gregory Smith, username [gregorut](https://www.kaggle.com/gregorut), on Kaggle.
-This dataset conatins a list of all video game sales with greater than 100,000 copies sold between the years 1980 and 2020.
+This dataset contains a list of all video game sales with greater than 100,000 copies sold between the years 1980 and 2020.
 The fields, or columns that are included in this dataset are RANK of overall sales, NAME of the game, PLATFORM of the game's release, YEAR of the game's release, GENRE of the game, PUBLISHER of the game, sales in North America, Europe, Japan, other parts of the world (in millions), and total worldwide sales (millions).

 #### 1.3) Rationale:
 Entertainment has always been a large part of humanity and cultures all over the world.
 Even before industrialisation, indigenous people in villages were had folk songs to sing and intricate stories to tell.
 Over the past century, entertainment has evolved leaps and bounds, from theatre acts and plays to films and even more recently, short form videos on platforms like TikTok.
 However, one aspect of entertainment that has not changed is the presence of fun and enjoyment.
 Over the last half century, this fun and enjoyment has evolved to people of all ages playing video games, first as retro 8-bit games in arcades, then as games on our modern computers and console platforms in each household, such as the older Nintendo 64 or more modern consoles like the Sony PS5.
 As SCSE students, many of us have vast interests in video games and these games were large parts of our childhood, or played frequently in our current daily lives, or even both.
 As such, we have decided to look into the sales of video games over the years.